 The above tasks are data engineering patterns, which encapsulate best practices for handling the volume, variety and velocity of that data.

 In my next post, I will write about a practical approach on how to utilize these patterns with SnapLogic’s big data integration platform as a service without the need to write code.
-In the meantime, you can learn more about big data integration here.
+In the meantime, you can learn more about big data integration here and be sure to check back for more posts about data ingestion pipelines.

 Prasad Kona is a Big Data Enterprise Architect and part of the big data integration team at SnapLogic.